CARE theater program helps students explore emotions (Video, photo gallery)

 For Bolton School eighth-grader Kierra, her weekly theater class is what she calls “a safe space.”

 It’s no accident that Kierra feels this way.
-Creating a safe environment is one of the main goals of the CARE (Compassionate Arts Remaking Education) program, a Cleveland Play House program that uses theater to help CMSD students feel safe at school, identify and process their emotions in healthy ways and improve literacy.
+Creating a safe environment is one of the main goals of CARE (Compassionate Arts Remaking Education), a Cleveland Play House program that uses theater to help CMSD students feel safe at school, identify and process their emotions in healthy ways and improve literacy.

 “Normally, a scholar is expected to sit in their desk,” said Thomas Kazmierczak, CARE project manager for the Cleveland Play House.
 “Here, they’re active, they participate, they feel safe and they contribute greatly to our classrooms.
 It’s all lessons about feelings, emotions and getting along safely -- all through theater.”

 Full-time teaching artists are working in four District schools - Bolton, Marion-Sterling, Alfred A. Benesch and Robert H. Jamison.
 The program kicked off at the beginning of the the 2015-16 school year after the Cleveland Play House received a U.S. Department of Education grant.

 Since then, the teaching artists have been meeting once a week with each class in those four schools, teaching students not only how to act, but how to confront their emotions.
 So far, the results are promising, showing improvements in the surveyed areas of social and emotional competence, theater education and English language arts.

 The classes are less about sitting and talking and more about moving and expressing creativity.